-Second, the syntactic entrainment effect demonstrated in Experiment 1 seems to be primarily – but not entirely – partner-independent.
-In Experiment 2, when subjects heard one descriptions of each scene, the magnitude of the syntactic entrainment effect was statistically and (approximately) numerically equivalent whether subjects described the pictures back to the experimenter who initially described them or to a different experimenter (about a 10% effect in each case).
-In Experiment 3, when subjects heard four descriptions of each scene, they showed overall greater syntactic entrainment in both the same and different experimenter conditions.
-However, this increase resulted in a statistically larger syntactic entrainment effect when speaking to the same experimenter (about a 26% effect) than when speaking to a different experimenter (about a 20% effect).
-We first discuss the potential importance of the partner-independent syntactic entrainment effect before discussing the implications of the small but statistically significant partner-specificity we find in Experiment 3.
+Second, the syntactic entrainment effect demonstrated in Experiment 1 seems to be primarily partner-independent.
+In Experiment 2, when subjects heard one description of each scene, the magnitude of the syntactic entrainment effect was statistically and (approximately) numerically equivalent whether subjects described the pictures back to the experimenter who initially described them or to a different experimenter (about a 10% effect in each case).
+In Experiment 3, when subjects heard four descriptions from each experimenter of each scene, they showed overall greater syntactic entrainment in both the same and different experimenter conditions.
+However, this increase resulted in a numerically larger syntactic entrainment effect when speaking to the same experimenter (about a 26% effect) than when speaking to a different experimenter (about a 20% effect), an interaction effect that was marginally significant.
+Although the small but marginally significant effect of partner specificity may reflect a genuine partner-specific component separate from the much larger partner-independent effect, we leave further investigation and analysis of any such partner-specific component to future research.

-Fundamentally, syntactic entrainment appears to reflect a process by which speakers develop associations between the event content expressed by sentences and the syntactic structures used in those sentences.
-That is, when a speaker hears an event described with a prepositional dative (e.g. “the coach threw the baseball to the little leaguer”), she or he is more likely to use the prepositional dative when subsequently describing the same scene.
-The fact that this effect was observed after (on average) 12 intervening trials suggests that speakers formed enduring associations between event content and syntactic structures.
+Third, syntactic entrainment appears to reflect an association between event-semantic categories and syntactic structure.
+Experiment 4 demonstrated that equivalent entrainment is observed when speakers describe back pictures that differ from the ones they heard described originally, compared to pictures that were identical to the ones they heard described originally.
+This shows that the syntactic entrainment effect reflects an association between syntactic structure and something deeper than a representation of the visual scene.
+Experiments 5 and 6 then implicated event-semantic categories in the entrainment effect, in that both experiments showed greater entrainment when a block of descriptions included events that were heterogeneous with respect to event-semantic categories, compared to when blocks were homogeneous with respect to these categories (this interaction was not significant in Experiment 5, with an unbalanced items design, but it was in Experiment 6, with a balanced items design).

-We suggest that syntactic entrainment may serve an important function for linguistic communication.
+Taken together, syntactic entrainment appears to reflect a process by which speakers develop associations between the event content expressed by sentences and the syntactic structures used in those sentences.
+At least a component of this effect appears to involve features that define event-semantic categories, as shown by the results of Experiments 5 We suggest that this evidence is consistent with the possibility that syntactic entrainment serves an important function for linguistic communication.
 Specifically, syntactic entrainment could lead to associations between not just specific events and syntactic structures, but, also between more general types of events and syntactic structures, which would allow speakers an additional means for expressing meaning (in addition to using words to express semantic content and grammatical functions to express relational content).
-Although not without debate (cf. Bock, 1986; Chang, et al., 2006; Chomsky, 1957; Jackendoff, 1997; Michaelis, 2003), there is evidence that is consistent with the possibility that syntactic structures convey distinctive meaning content about the events they describe (Goldberg, 1995, 2003; Gropen, Pinker, Hollander, Goldberg, & Wilson, 1989; Pinker, 1989).
+Although not without debate (cf. Bock, 1986; Chang, et al., 2006; Chomsky, 1957; Jackendoff, 1997; Michaelis, 2003), there is evidence consistent with the possibility that syntactic structures convey distinctive meaning content about the events they describe (Goldberg, 1995, 2003; Gropen, Pinker, Hollander, Goldberg, & Wilson, 1989; Pinker, 1989).
 These meanings tend to reflect holistic aspects of the event, such as successful transfer of possession (in the case of the double object dative structure), or the fact that an action results in a container or surface being completely (rather than partially) filled with objects or covered with a substance (in the case of the with-variant locative structure) – meaning features we have here termed emergent properties.